jacoblapworth/akahu-sdk-swift/src/react/filepreview.md

 	<a href="../section-components-displayingdata-filepreview.html" isDocLink>File Preview in the XUI documentation</a>
 </div>

 XUIFilePreview will fill its wrapping container with a header, footer, and body area to display a file preview.
 XUIFilePreviewHeader has an API very similar to XUIIsolationHeader, and XUIFilePreviewFooter can be populated with the recommended preview controls.
-We've shown a responsive toolbar that stows some preview control buttons behind an overflow menu at narrow widths.
+We've shown a responsive toolbar that stows some preview control buttons (aligned to the left) behind an overflow menu at narrow widths, alongside a pagination component (aligned to the right).

+Pagination contols should be provided through the `pagination` prop.
+This enables pagination components to always be aligned to the right, which enables consistency while navigating between different file types (which may have different controls).

 ## Examples